HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 SELECT * FROM databricks_dashboard_demo_db.taxi_dataset;

-Exploring Sample Data - Databricks Dashboards
+Exploring sample data from the raw taxi_dataset - Databricks Dashboards

-Exploring Sample Data - Databricks Dashboards
+Exploring sample data from the raw taxi_dataset - Databricks Dashboards

 SELECT * FROM databricks_dashboard_demo_db.taxi_dataset_refined

-Exploring Sample Data - Databricks Dashboards
+Exploring sample data from the refined taxi_dataset_refined - Databricks Dashboards

-Exploring Sample Data - Databricks Dashboards
+Exploring sample data from the refined taxi_dataset_refined - Databricks Dashboards

 Take some time to explore the dataset, understand its columns, and identify the data that you'll use for your dashboard visualizations.